Alta Club: Great Depression

 The Great Depression was a difficult time for everyone, including the “rich man’s club.”
 At one point in 1933, the financial situation became so desperate that the Board decided to entirely waive initiation fees for 90 days, in hopes of encouraging people to join and pay monthly dues.
 In 1936 the Directors authorized the purchase of two slot machines.
 This controversial idea helped restore the club to fiscal health.

 Present day

 In 1987 the Alta Club welcomed its first non-widow women members.
 Deedee Corradini, then a Chamber of Commerce executive and later mayor of Salt Lake City; Genevieve Atwood, Utah State Geologist; and Annette P. Cumming, a prominent local philanthropist, became the first female members.
 In 2008, the Alta Club elected Ceri Jones as their first female president.

 Activities

 The Alta Club offers a formal dining room, meeting and social rooms, a bar, a grill, card room, billiards, a member library, 20 guest rooms, a salon, and fitness center.

-Special annual events include: New Year's Reception, Sweethearts Dinner, St. Patricks Day Celebration, Mother's, Father's, and Easter Celebrations, Thanksgiving and Christmas Eve Dinner, and much more.
+Special annual events include: New Year's Reception, Sweethearts Dinner, St. Patrick's Day Celebration, Mother's, Father's, and Easter Celebrations, Thanksgiving and Christmas Eve Dinner, and much more.